ziapeltagames/six-winters/docs/RULES.md

 ## Unlock New Locations

 For each region, shuffle the region's location deck and draw two locations.
 Choose one card from each region deck to put into play, placing the location in the appropriate region.
 Players may look at all six cards before making decisions on what locations to use for next session.

+Some location cards will unlock new location obstacles at this time.
+If the location has a starting obstacle icon, look through the locked obstacle cards and put any matching named obstacles into play with the location.

 ## Recover Conditions